matrix-org/synapse/README.rst

 spidering 'internal' URLs on your network.
 At the very least we recommend that your loopback and RFC1918 IP addresses are blacklisted.

-This also requires the optional lxml and netaddr python dependencies to be installed.
-This in turn requires the libxml2 library to be available - on Debian/Ubuntu this means ``apt-get install libxml2-dev``, or equivalent for your OS.
+It also requires the optional lxml and netaddr python dependencies to be installed, in turn, it requires the libxml2 library to be available - on Debian/Ubuntu this means ``apt-get install libxml2-dev``, or equivalent for your OS.